Stop Loss and Take Profit in Forex

 Position Sizing: Matching Your Stop to Your Risk

 A stop loss only works properly when the trade size matches the risk you are willing to take.
 If you are willing to risk 2 percent of a $1,000 account, your maximum loss per trade is $20.
-You must know the lot sizes in forex is essential for this calculation.
+Understanding forex lot sizes is essential for calculating the correct position size.

 With a stop loss of 40 pips, your pip value needs to be $0.50 per pip to stay within a $20 loss limit.
 That translates to a micro lot on most platforms.

-If you trade too large, a technically correct stop loss still results in an account-damaging loss.
-Position sizing converts a well-placed stop into a properly risked trade.
+If you trade too large, a technically appropriate stop loss still results in a disproportionately large loss.
+Position sizing helps align stop placement with acceptable risk into a properly risked trade.

 If you are uncertain how leverage affects your position sizes, review what forex leverage is and how margin requirements factor into every open trade.